 Companies that use RingCentral feel that it’s a great cloud phone system for businesses.
-Many were happy with the volume discounts applied as they took on more employees, and being able to easily find the features they need in the intuitive online portal.
-For a more detailed summary of what users think of RingCentral, check out our user reviews of RingCentral.
+Many were happy with the volume discounts applied as they took on more employees.
+They also liked being able to easily find the features they need in the intuitive online portal.
+For a more opinions, check out our RingCentral user reviews page.

 8×8 Customer Reviews

-It’s a close competition between RingCentral and 8×8.
-Both provide easy to use systems, 24/7 customer support, and a wide variety of features to support businesses at any stage.
-While 8×8 has excellent international calling options and more integrations, RingCentral gets our recommendation because of its competitively priced packages, volume discounts and user-friendly interface.
+When comparing 8×8 to RingCentral, both provide business phone numbers, 24/7 customer support, and call management features to support businesses at any stage.
+However, though 8×8 has unlimited international calling options and a lower starting price, RingCentral gets our recommendation because of its phone number options, volume discounts, and best-in-class user interface.

-If you’re looking for a comprehensive suite of features, a smooth and simple user interface that makes startup and account management easy, and volume discounts to support you as you grow, RingCentral is a clear winner.
-They offer a 15-day trial that allows you to experience all that RingCentral has to offer at no cost to you.
-Signup using the button below to get started
+If you’re looking for a comprehensive suite of features, a smooth and simple user interface that makes startup and account management easy, and volume discounts to support you as you grow, RingCentral is the clear winner.
+They offer a 15-day free trial that allows you to experience all that RingCentral has to offer.
+Click the button below to get started.